Join as an Academic

 - Expand your network.
-We bring together nearly 40,000 individuals from every state and more than 70 countries who share your passions and can help shape your future.
+We bring together more than 40,000 individuals from every state and 90 countries who share your passions and can help shape your future.
 Engage with planners from your local area and from disciplines you care about.

 - Connect locally.
 Join one of 47 chapters — the local source for networking and professional development — and conveniently connect with the area planning community through the chapter's annual conference, education and advocacy programs, and public information campaigns.

 - Keep up with planning.
 All members receive Planning magazine your best sources for news on contemporary planning practices, unlimited access to current and archived Planning Advisory Service resources, APA's Research KnowledgeBase, and our member e-newsletter, Interact.
 Get early access to new research and innovative practices and check out planning books and more from APA's E-book Collection.

 - Free JAPA subscription.
 APA academic members get a bonus benefit: a free subscription to the online edition of the Journal of the American Planning Association — the planning profession's journal of record since 1935 — and online access to the complete JAPA archives.
 JAPA publishes original, double-blind, peer-reviewed research, along with commentaries and book reviews, covering a range of social, environmental, economic, and policy issues.

 - Get AICP certified.
 Demonstrate your aptitude in and commitment to the highest level of planning practice by earning the certification by APA's professional institute, the American Institute of Certified Planners.
 Academic members receive a discount on registration for the AICP Certification Exam.